rsvim/rfc/3-JavaScriptRuntime/1-ConfigEntry.md

 2. `$HOME/.rsvim/rsvim.{js, ts}` (with `$HOME/.rsvim` as config home).
 3. `$HOME/.rsvim.{js, ts}` (with `$HOME/.rsvim` as config home).
 NOTE: This is an old Vim-style config entry for a compatible user experience.

-## Operations (OPs)
+## API Style

+Inside scripts, JavaScript APIs are literally the only way to interact with Rsvim editor.
+There is no key mappings or user commands, they are actually only editor UI backed with registered js functions.

-All the operations provided by editor are placed under the `vim` namespace, divided into several groups:
+All the js APIs provided by editor are placed under the `vim` namespace, divided into several groups:

 - `vim.var`: Global/local/buffer-level/window-level variables.
 - `vim.ops`: Global/local/buffer-level/window-level options.